 Other specific heat capacity values (J/kgoC): aluminium 902, copper 385,

 2. How to measure the specific heat capacity of a substance

 You need a block of material of known mass eg 0.5 to 1.5 kg.

-The block must be surrounded by a good layer of insulation to minimise heat losses.
-Polystyrene would be a good insulator and because it is mainly pockets of CO2 gas of low density with a low heat capacity (low thermal energy store), but watch you don't 'overheat' and soften the polystyrene.
+The block must be surrounded by a good layer of insulation to minimise heat losses to the surroundings.
+Polystyrene would be a good insulator and because it is mainly pockets of CO2 gas of low density with a low heat capacity (low thermal energy store), but watch you don't 'overheat' and soften the polystyrene!
 Layers of cotton or newspaper might do.

 The block must have two holes drilled in it - one for a thermometer and another for the heating element.